Updated: February 02, 2015

 Originally Posted: September 18, 2013

-Several Washington consumers report that entities called Cash Advance USA and Cash Advance may be operating advanced fee loan scams.
+Numerous Washington consumers report that entities called Cash Advance USA and Cash Advance may be operating advanced fee loan scams.
 The consumers report that these entities contacted them by telephone and offered them loans if they first made payments using prepaid cards.
-After the consumers paid the advance fees, the callers and their associates demanded more payments via prepaid cards.
-Ultimately, one consumer lost $794.85, one lost $390, and another lost $250.
+After the consumers paid the advance fees, the callers and their associates demanded more advanced payments.
+Ultimately, four consumers lost between $250 and $794.85.
 None of these consumers received a loan.

-In two recent cases, consumers reported receiving calls from Cash Advance and others offering advanced fee loans after disclosing personal information on several loan matching websites.
-In another recent case, a consumer reports that she has never applied for payday loans, but Cash Advance repeatedly called her and claimed that she had applied for a loan online.
+In several cases, consumers reported receiving calls from Cash Advance and others offering advanced fee loans after disclosing personal information on loan matching websites.
+In one case, a consumer reported that she has never applied for payday loans, but Cash Advance repeatedly called her and insisted that she had applied for a loan.

-The phone numbers associated with these apparent advanced fee loan scams are:
+The phone numbers associated with these apparent scams are: